With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 largest empire in history.
 He and his people were truly exceptional

-a tolerant and just ruler who helped bring order in a chaotic period, or as a ruthless barbarian who slaughtered people for its own gain
+a tolerant and just ruler who helped bring order in a chaotic period, or as a ruthless barbarian who slaughtered swathes of innocents for personal gain

 to anyone who dared to resist his Mongol hordes